 - bleeding in the brain, or hemorrhagic stroke

-Severe cases of preeclampsia can also affect your baby, especially during the stressful process of delivery.
+Preeclampsia can also affect your baby, especially during the stressful process of delivery.
 Complications that could arise for the baby during delivery include:

-- impairment of blood and oxygen flow
+- impairment of blood and oxygen flow across the placenta

 - the placenta detaching from the uterus too early, or placental abruption